English III Semester 2

 Course Overview:

-Multiple opportunities to showcase what students learn throughout the semester are provided so that they can articulate their own original ideas and also question, interpret, analyze, extend, and evaluate others’ ideas.
-Semester two continues to support the goal of supporting students in acquiring critical knowledge while learning to become independent, strategic, and critical readers, effective writers, and skilled communicators.
+Students have multiple opportunities to showcase what they learn throughout the course as they are encouraged to articulate their own ideas as well as to question, interpret, analyze, extend, and evaluate the ideas of others.
+The goal of instruction is to support students in acquiring critical knowledge while learning to become independent, strategic, and critical readers, effective writers, and skilled communicators.

 Prerequisites: